 Joan Murray, art critic and author has said, “Some artists are like explorers who create their own maps.
 Because of their discoveries our way of experiencing develops a new sensitivity.
 Ron Baird is one who has developed a new aesthetic form in Canada, sculpture in the context of architecture.”

 He had several pieces in both Montreal’s Expo ’67 and Vancouver Expo ’86.
-He has never used an agent, never sought publicity or invested in self-promotion.
-But he has been regularly commissioned to create large-scale, site-specific sculpture installations across Canada and abroad.
+He has been regularly commissioned to create large-scale, site-specific sculpture installations across Canada and abroad.
 From the Spirit Catcher (now the City of Barrie’s logo), to the whirling 150 ‘ kinetic piece for Environmental Canada to the CFB in Kingston, to the recently installed award-winning series of pieces dedicated to our province’s railway history in Brampton, his works are everywhere!
 Many of them move in the wind, are interactive, light responsive or make musical sounds.
 These include fountains, murals, sculptural landmarks for world fairs, art galleries, hospitals, parks and public gardens.

 Proudly Canadian, Ron is a true ambassador who has expressed the great beauty and marvellous diversity of our province and our country through his artistic genius.

 Making large works excites him, especially if they have mechanical components.
 Lately, most of his projects have been executed in stainless steel a medium he loves for its “versatility, permanence, and when polished, its chameleon like ability to take on the changing colours that surround it.”

 His art bestows a sense of place; strengthening connections between people and place and is integral in the fostering of a community’s identity.
 It celebrates the social, historical and cultural threads of the community, and honors both natural and urban environments.